RWinterburn/ci-project-4/readme.md

 For the colour scheme I have gone with a dark colour with white text, I think it looks more professional

 # Data Schema Overview

-The **Beats** website uses AWS and sqlite3 for database management.
-The data schema defines the structure of our database tables and their relationships.
-Below is a detailed description of each table and its relationships.

-## Schema Breakdown

  # WireFrames Desktop